-- When you arrive at camp, you will be met by a Seven Hills staff member who will inform you of your daughter's unit and program and provide you with a detailed checklist and other important documentation. - Prior to entering camp, a designated staff member will take your daughter's temperature and ask the required COVID 19 health screening questions.
-Please review our COVID 19 guidelines on pages 4-5 for further clarification/details. - Once your child clears her COVID screening, you may head to the dining hall to finish her check in process.
+- When you arrive at camp, you will be met by a Seven Hills staff member who will inform you of your daughter's unit and program and provide you with a detailed checklist and other important documentation. - Prior to entering camp, a designated staff member will take your daughter's temperature, ask the required health screening questions and check her head and feet.
+If your daughter has Planter's Warts please let the nurse know about it.
+Your daughter will have to wear socks or water-shoes while in the pool or shower. - Once your child clears her screening, you may head to the dining hall to finish her check in process.
 Please have all paperwork (if applicable), medication and money ready. - Once you enter the Dining Hall, go to the table marked "Start Here" The staff member sitting at this table will give you instructions, answer questions and collect paperwork. - Your next stop is the table marked "Trading Post".
 This is where you may open up a "Trading Post" account.
 The advantage of opening an account, allows your daughter the opportunity to go to the store during the week and purchase Camp Seven Hills/Goodyear Resident Camp souvenirs.
-We recommend between \$10 to \$20 be put on account. - You will then proceed to see the nurse to hand in your daughter's health medication that she is taking. - You are now ready to head to the Infirmary.
-Girls will have their head checked.
-If your daughter has Planter's Warts please let the nurse know about it.
-Your daughter will have to wear socks or water-shoes while in the pool or shower. - You may now proceed to your daughter's unit.
+We recommend between \$10 to \$20 be put on account. - You will then proceed to see the nurse to hand in your daughter's health medication that she is taking. - You may now proceed to your daughter's unit.